alexey-alanreys/jinn-docs/docs/guides/installation.md

 2025-10-03 00:03:20 - INFO - __main__ - 👉 Open: http://127.0.0.1:1001
 ```

-Access the server at `http://localhost:1001/`.
+Access the application at `http://localhost:1001/`.

 ### Stop the Application